U.S. court orders EPA to rewrite ship ballast water dumping rules

 But in taking on ballast water, ships can inadvertently pick up harmful organisms, as well as sediment and pollutants, and later spread them to other bodies of water.

-One such organism, the zebra mussel, has caused particularly heavy damage in the Great Lakes region, the environmental groups have said.
+One such organism, zebra mussels, has caused particularly heavy damage in the Great Lakes region, the environmental groups have said.

 The Natural Resources Defense Council, National Wildlife Federation, Center for Biological Diversity and Northwest Environmental Advocates had sued the EPA over its “Vessel General Permit” governing ships’ release of ballast water.